Era Istrefi: Musical style

 Istrefi characterises her own music as multi genre combining dancehall with hip hop, pop and electronic.
 Her music also incorporates electronic dance, reggae, techno and alternative.
 Diverse observers have compared her music style and appearance to that of Rihanna and Sia.

 Influences

 Era Istrefi takes influence from the different genres of music she discovered when she was young and stated that reggae and Jamaican music were the major type of music she fell in love when she was sixteen.
 She has named Rihanna and Lana Del Rey as her idols and biggest musical influences.
 A Kosovar Albanian musician Nexhmije Pagarusha from the late 20th century has also inspired the singer.
 Istrefi also praised Rihanna for having been able to constantly reinvent herself successfully throughout her career.

-Controversies

-"E Dehun" music video

-Istrefi received criticism from the Serbian Orthodox Church after the release of the music video for her third single "E Dehun".
-The video depicted a semi-nude woman dancing around the Church of Christ the Saviour in Pristina.
-The Serbian Orthodox Church called her actions "demonic" and "blasphemous".
-The video's director Astrit Ismaili responded by stating that they did not intend to offend Serbs and that he had the permission to shoot the video at the church entrance.